-- Have you thought “We have to change our culture!” but you did not know how?
+- Have you ever thought “We have to change our culture!”, but didn’t know how?

-What differentiates successful companies from their less successful competitors?
-What helps them outperform their peers?
+What distinguishes successful companies from their (less successful) competitors?
+What helps them to stand up to their competitors?

-- It is practical By addressing the key dimensions of organizational culture the model will help you make a difference
+It addresses the key dimensions of organizational culture and will help you make a difference

 Cameron, K. S. (1997).
 Techniques for Making Organizations Effective.
 Some Popular Approaches.
 In Druckmann, D., Singer, J. E. & Van Cott, H. (Hrsg.).
 Enhancing Organizational Performance.
 Washington D.C.: National Academies Press.

 Caldwell, B. (1994).
 Missteps, Miscues.
 InformationWeek, 20.
 Juni.